Transfer Fees¹

 background-check program.
 This fee is

-set to apply to all firearms beginning
+set to apply to all firearms by 2024,

-in 2024, but it will transition to a
+but it will transition to a

 per-transaction fee at that time.